-STEW is back on CJAM’s charts, hanging around the top 20, scaring all the pretty girls. it took me a while to get around to it, but i scanned all the relevant handwritten lyrics and put them on the album page. just like old times!
+STEW is back on CJAM’s charts, hanging around the top twenty, scaring all the pretty girls.
+It took me a while to get around to it, but I scanned all the relevant handwritten lyrics and put them on the album page.
+Just like old times!

-it almost knocked us over. neither one of us remembered it sounding that good — or that close to being finished. so that one should be along pretty soon, once i add a few more things and mix it. i’m going to try and find some good public domain footage for a DIY music video. i’m sure something will turn up. after all, archive.org is a treasure trove of random video goodness.
+It almost knocked us over.
+Neither one of us remembered it sounding that good — or that close to being finished.
+So that one should be along pretty soon, once I add a few more things and mix it.
+I’m going to try and find some good public domain footage for a DIY music video.
+I’m sure something will turn up.
+After all, the Internet Archive is a treasure trove of random video goodness.

-it’s only coming clear to me now that i’ve somehow found a way to work with other people without doing any of the things i don’t want to do. putting aside the projects where i’m involved as a writer, i’ve been a pretty big part of tire swing co. and teenage geese in the studio. in a live setting they’re both very different creatures, and i have nothing to do with that side of things. the invitation has been there. it’s just that these are people — friends — who understand that playing live isn’t really my thing, and i’d rather stay away from it as much as i can, aside from playing kazoo at the odd album release show.
+It’s only coming clear to me now that I’ve somehow found a way to work with other people without doing any of the things I don’t want to do.
+Putting aside the projects where I’m involved as a writer, I’ve been a pretty big part of Tire Swing Co. and Teenage Geese in the studio.
+In a live setting they’re both very different creatures, and I have nothing to do with that side of things.
+The invitation has been there (and again, it’s been appreciated).
+It’s just that these are people — friends — who understand that playing live isn’t really my thing, and I’d rather stay away from it as much as I can, aside from playing kazoo at the odd album release show.

-it’s the best of both worlds for me. i get to go nuts with playing and recording and producing (to the extent that i’m any kind of producer), i get to do it with people i like, and i get to stay kind of invisible while i’m doing it. someone could see a live show and buy a CD without having any idea i had anything to do with the music at any stage (because how many people take the time to read album liner notes anymore?).
+It’s the best of both worlds for me.
+I get to go nuts with playing and recording and producing (to the extent that I’m any kind of producer), I get to do it with people I like and who want me to go nuts, and I get to stay kind of invisible while I’m doing it.
+Someone could see a live show and buy a CD without having any idea I had anything to do with the music at any stage (because how many people take the time to read album liner notes anymore?).

-here’s something scary: i’ve been picking away at that album for nine years now.
-NINE YEARS. i’m not sure i’ll know what to do with myself when it’s finished. that’s almost a third of my life there.
+Here’s something scary: I’ve been picking away at that album for nine years now.
+NINE YEARS.
+I’m not sure I’ll know what to do with myself when it’s finished.
+That’s almost a third of my life right there.